regolith-labs/drillx/README.md

 ## Summary

-The basic idea is to shift ~99% of the hashing work into simply building the digest and make this a long, non-parallelizable, memory bound process.
-Drillx borrows a number of ideas from RandomX including the use of a large scratchspace, random instruction execution, non-invertible processes, and unpredictable memory access patterns.
-However drillx is unique in that it is designed specifically to operate within the constraints of the Solana runtime.
+The basic idea of Drillx is to make building the correct Keccak digest harder than the hash itself.
+This process should be long, non-parallelizable, and I/O bound.
+Drillx additionally borrows a number of ideas from RandomX including the use of a large scratchspace, random instruction execution, and unpredictable memory access patterns.
+It adapts these mechanics to make them fit within the limited constraints of the Solana runtime.

 ## GPU